theimowski/master-thesis/docs/section-paradigms.md

 * **Counting errors** is addressed in line 4.
 * **Collecting error lines** is addressed in line 5.

-Thanks to such straightforward separation of concerns, applying changes to existing implementation comes much easier.
+Thanks to such straightforward separation of concerns, applying changes to existing implementation comes much lower cost.
 Listing {{csparadigmfunctionalreverse}} demonstrates code modification made to collect 10 last instead of 10 first lines from the file.
-In this case, it was enough to add `Reverse` function to the pipeline that reverses the order of lines that are processed.
+In this case, it was enough to add `Reverse` function to the pipeline that reverses the order of lines that are processed (for the sake of simplicity, omitted fact is that all lines have to be loaded into memory for `Reverse` to work).

 ```xxx
 {CSharp]{Modifications in functional approach in CSharp}{csparadigmfunctionalreverse}